ptaconet/getremotedata/README.md

 relevant (see section [Other relevant packages](#other-relevant-packages) ).

-`getRemoteData` is :

-  - **efficient** because it enables to subset the data to download (spatially/temporally/dimensionnally) at the downloading phase
+`getRemoteData` makes it efficient to import remote multidimensional data since it uses data access protocols that enable to subset them (spatially/temporally/dimensionnally) directly at the downloading phase.
-  - **sustainable** because it uses open and standard data access protocols to download the data

-Keep on reading to get more information \!

 ## Why such a package ? (à réécrire)